szabogabor91/gimlet-website/src/docs/make-kubernetes-an-application-platform-with-gimlet-stack.md

   - Prometheus for metrics
   - and Loki for logs

- on your Kubernetes cluster using Gimlet Stack.
+ on your Kubernetes cluster to make it a true application platform with all the infrastructure services that you need.

 All backed by a git repository with a self-containing gitops automation.